Do you have an Exit Strategy in Place for your Business?

-To put it simply, an exit strategy is a strategic plan you put in place when setting up a limited company which outlines how you intend to sell your company to either another company or to investors.
+Simply put, an exit strategy is a strategic plan you put in place when setting up a limited company that outlines how you intend to sell your company to either another company or investors.

 Why do I need an Exit Strategy for my Business?

 - It gives you something to aim for

 A good accountancy firm in London will recommend that to ensure your business is heading in the right direction; you need an exit strategy that gives you something to strive for.
 An exit strategy helps you to set goals when setting up a limited company, outcomes for the business which indicate success, and a timeline for marking progress and expected achievements.